 After Simcha’s transfer, Gisele remained at Vught, where she was part of a work detail called the so-called Philips commando.
 This group worked for a factory run by the Philips electronics company.
 The hope was that this specialization would protect them from deportation.
 But, in June 1944, the prisoners of Philips commando were deported to Auschwitz.
 Many of them, including Gisele, were then sent to Reichenbach, a subcamp of Gross-Rosen.
 At Reichenbach, Gisele and other Dutch Jews from the Philips commando worked at one of the nearby Telefunken factories.
 She was sent to a series of other camps, ending up in a subcamp of Neuengamme concentration camp in northern Germany.
 In the spring of 1945, Gisele was ultimately liberated at the German border with Denmark in the spring of 1945 and evacuated to Sweden.
 In July she was repatriated to the Netherlands.

 When Gisele returned for Alfred, the three-and-a-half year-old had no memory of who she was.
 In order to ease the transition, Gisele invited Alfred’s surrogate mother, Mima, to continue to care for him.
 However, a few months later Mima died.

-When Alfred was six years old his mother opened a cosmetics store in Holland.
+When Alfred was six years old, his mother opened a cosmetics store in Holland.
 In 1952 they moved to Belgium where they lived until they immigrated to the United States in 1958.
 Today, Alfred is retired from his work as an internist and pulmonologist and lives in Washington, DC.
 He still maintains a close relationship with Tolé’s children and grandchildren.
 In 2003, Tolé Madna and Mima Saïna were honored by Yad Vashem as Righteous Among the Nations.